cakephp/docs/en/appendices/2-4-migration-guide.rst

 CakeEmail
 ---------

 - Logged email messages now have the scope of ``email`` by default.
+If you are not seeing email contents in your logs, be sure to add the ``email`` scope to your logging configuration.

 I18n